-Tetrabenzine (Xenazine): is a monoamine depletory for oral administration, and is indicated for the treatment of chorea (abnormal involuntary movement disorder) associated with Huntington’s disease.
+Tetrabenazine (Xenazine): is a monoamine depletory for oral administration, and is indicated for the treatment of chorea (abnormal involuntary movement disorder) associated with Huntington’s disease, an autosomal dominant genetic neurodegenerative disorder.
 The labeling for tetrabenzine states that, although the pharmacokinetics of tetrabenazine and its metabolites in subjects who do not express the drug metabolizing enzyme CYP2D6 (poor metabolizers) have not been systematically evaluated, it is likely that the exposure to beta-HTBZ would be increased compared to subjects to express the enzyme (extensive metabolizers/normal metabolizers), with an increase similar to that observed in patients taking strong CYP2D6 inhibitors.
-The labeling for tetrabenzine states that “patients should be genotyped for CYP2D6 prior totreatment with daily doses of tetrabenzine over 50mg”, and patients who are poor metabolizers should not be given daily doses greater than 50 mg.
+The labeling for tetrabenazine states that “patients should be genotyped for CYP2D6 prior to treatment with daily doses of tetrabenazine over 50mg, and patients who are poor metabolizers should not be given daily doses greater than 50 mg."

 - selection or dose of selective serotonin reuptake inhibitor (SSRI)